First Nations

 Reconcilation

-M&OP is committed to reconciliation with First Nations people, and seeks to listen, learn and develop relationships with First Nations people and organisations to help us take action.
+M&OP is committed to reconciliation with First Nations people, and seeks to listen, learn and develop relationships with First Nations people and organisations.

-M&OP is home to some of the biggest events in Australia – from the Australian Open to performances from the likes of the Foo Fighters and Billie Eilish.
-As such, our potential to contribute to reconciliation is not only visible at a local level, but on the international stage too.
+M&OP is home to some of the biggest events in Australia – from the Australian Open to performances from the world’s top artists.
+Our potential to contribute to reconciliation is not only visible at a local level, but on the international stage too.

-M&OP actively works to ensure our operations positively contribute to the advancement of reconciliation.
-M&OP’s Reconciliation Working Group is key to driving this work, responsible for engaging stakeholders on our reconciliation journey, promoting engagement within the organisation, and implementing key projects outlined in our Reflect Reconciliation Action Plan (RAP).
+Our Reconciliation Working Group is key to driving this work, engaging stakeholders on our reconciliation journey, promoting engagement within the organisation, and implementing key projects outlined in our Reflect Reconciliation Action Plan (RAP).

 - Read more about our Reconciliation Action Plan